Apr 21, 2021

 How to use the Color Creator?

 The Color Creator and Color Adjust tools are unique to Olympus and give us a broader range of color and creative options.
-I appreciated the uniqueness of these features when I realized how much Fuji photographers do with less.
-More about this in a future article.
+I appreciated the uniqueness of these features more when I saw how much Fuji photographers do with fewer options.
+The Color Creator reminds me of Fuji's chrome effect.

 Try the following exercise with your Color Creator.

-Select a similar image from your collection and recreate the above color and ambiance for your photo.
-Use a raw image because the Color Creator is unavailable for jpegs.
+Select a similar image from your image collection to create the above color and ambiance for your photos.
+It's better to use a raw file because the Color Creator is unavailable for jpegs.
 Open the raw file in Workspace and select the Color Creator from the Picture Mode menu.
-The Color Creator was available for all 16MP and 20MP (OM-D and PEN) cameras from Olympus.
+The Color Creator was available for all 16MP and 20MP (OM-D and PEN) Olympus cameras.

-Start by identifying the colors in your image when it's your first time.
+Start by identifying the colors in your image when opening the image.
 Use the Adjust Color function to find the colors.
 Move the mouse over the image and follow the highlighted colors on the color sliders (below).
 The colors below the mouse pointer will be highlighted on the color sliders.

-I found yellow and blue with the above method and selected yellow for the opening example.
-Be aware of creating color casts with colors not found in the photo.
+I identified yellow and blue with the above method and targeted yellow in the above photo.
+Be aware of unnecessary color casts with colors not found in the photo.
 That said, the Color Creator is good for removing color casts.
-Photographers might also prefer specific color effects.
+Photographers might also prefer special color effects.
+For example, most images benefit from warm colors.
+I always start with orange (+1, color 1) to evaluate my photos.

 This is an example of using blue (the opposite of yellow)